code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-14-spring-jms-listener-example.md

 To create a JMS listener you need to implement the `MessageListener` interface.
 It has an `onMessage()` method that is triggered for each message that is received.

 The below `StatusMessageListener` tries to cast the received message to a `TextMessage`.
-If succesfull it logs the content and lowers a `CountDownLatch` that we will use for testing purposes.
+If successful it logs the content and lowers a `CountDownLatch` that we will use for testing purposes.

 As we set a `StatusMessageListener` instance on both the DMLC and SMLC containers we add an `id`.
 This allows us to log in which container a message is received.